fbpx

 Season 8/Collab Lab 62

-Our final Collab Lab of the season is a chance to celebrate the work of students, teachers, and partners.
+We’re moving to UWM for our final Collab Lab of the season to host the discussion as part of UWM’s Experiential Learning Day.
+Our discussion will celebrate the work of students, teachers, and partners and look forward to what we now see as possible.
 Bring something to show off, stories to share, and, if you are up for it, the next adventure you have planned.

 As always, you’ll be joined by peers and collaborators from K-12 higher education, industry, and the nonprofit community.
 If you work with or know of a student who would like to join the discussion, please extend the invitation.